icapps/android_gradle_build/README.md

     bitbucket {
         user = "repoUser"
-        bitbucketUser = System.getenv('BITBUCKET_USER')         //Bitbucket username that is linked to the app key.
-If unspecified, the value of user is used bitbucketAppKey = System.getenv('BITBUCKET_APP_KEY')    //Bitbucket app key, see https://github.com/Chimerapps/bitbucketcloud-api prBranch = "develop"                                    //Branch to create the PR to.
+        token = System.getenv('BITBUCKET_USER')         //Bitbucket username that is linked to the app key.
+If unspecified, the value of user is used tokenUrser = System.getenv('BITBUCKET_APP_KEY')    //Bitbucket app key, see https://github.com/Chimerapps/bitbucketcloud-api prBranch = "develop"                                    //Branch to create the PR to.
 Defaluts to 'develop' }